HumanSignal/label-studio/docs/source/guide/prompts_overview.md

     * [Draft a prompt](prompt_draft)
 5. Continue iterating and refining your prompt until you reach an acceptable accuracy score.

-## Model types

-### Text classification

-At present, the Prompts feature only supports single-label text classification labeling tasks.

-Text classification is the process of assigning predefined categories or labels to segments of text based on their content.
-This involves analyzing the text and determining which category or label best describes its subject, sentiment, or purpose.
-The goal is to organize and categorize textual data in a way that makes it easier to analyze, search, and utilize.

-Text classification labeling tasks are fundamental in many applications, enabling efficient data organization, improving searchability, and providing valuable insights through data analysis.
-Some examples include:

-* **Spam Detection**: Classifying emails as "spam" or "ham" (not spam).
-* **Sentiment Analysis**: Categorizing user reviews as "positive," "negative," or "neutral."
-* **Topic Categorization**: Assigning articles to categories like "politics," "sports," "technology," etc.
-* **Support Ticket Classification**: Labeling customer support tickets based on the issue type, such as "billing," "technical support," or "account management."
-* **Content Moderation**: Identifying and labeling inappropriate content on social media platforms, such as "offensive language," "hate speech," or "harassment."

 ## Features, requirements, and constraints